simwak/calavera/README.md

 <img src="docs/screenshots/banner.png" alt="Calavera" width="800"/>

 # Calavera: A fully featured web-based development environment
-Calavera is fully featured web-based development environment with serveral available services!
+Calavera is fully featured web-based development environment deloyed on **Kubernetes** with serveral available services!
 It has everything a team needs to develop applications.
 From a project management tool like **OpenProject** to the web-hosted editor **Visual Studio Code** is everything needed included.
 Even deploying applications in the Kubernetes Cluster is possible with a user namespace which is available without further configuration or authorization in the editor to access.

 **Included services:**
 - OpenLDAP